Dedeler, Yüksekova

-Dedeler (Zîzan; Zīzan) is a village in the Yüksekova District of Hakkâri Province in Turkey.
-The village is populated by Kurds of the Dirî tribe and had a population of 880 in 2022.
+Dedeler (Zîzan; Zīzan) is a neighborhood in Yüksekova in Yüksekova District of Hakkâri Province in Turkey.
+It is populated by Kurds of the Dirî tribe and had a population of 851 in 2023.
+Dedeler was a village until 2023.

 History

 Zīzan (today called Dedeler) was inhabited by 21 Assyrian families in 1850, all of whom were adherents of the Church of the East and were served by one priest and one church as part of the diocese of Gāwār according to the English missionary George Percy Badger.
 The population had increased to 30 families by 1877 when visited by Edward Lewes Cutts.
 The village was destroyed by the Ottoman Army in 1915 amidst the Sayfo.

 Population

-Population history from 2000 to 2022:
+Population history from 1997 to 2023: